 The UKMi Medicines Q&As published on this website are produced for NHS healthcare professionals by UK Medicines Information (UKMi) pharmacists in response to a demand to make available high quality, evidence-based, and quality controlled answers to common or unusual enquiries made to Medicines Information services.
 These Q&As may provide either a complete answer, or a starting point for additional tailoring, to a specific related enquiry.
 The Q&As have a nominal review date of 2 years after writing, but may be updated sooner if new information and evidence warrants an interim change.
-The number of Q&As in the programme is under continuous review, with new topics added as the need is identified.

 Any queries related to UKMi Medicines Q&As should be referred to the individual author or their place of work (details provided at the end of each Q&A).
 Contact details for UK Medicines information centres are available here.

 - This document has been prepared by UK Medicines Information (UKMi) pharmacists for the National Health Service (NHS), and contains an answer, or provides a starting point (or ‘signpost’) for additional tailoring, to a specific question about medicines use.

 - The UKMi Medicines Q&A documents are intended for use by NHS healthcare professionals and cannot be used for commercial or marketing purposes.

 - Members of the public or professionals from outside the UK may need assistance to interpret the information and to translate it to their own situation.
 It is strongly recommended to seek relevant professional help in such cases.